Below are three of the most common causes of allergic skin disease in pets.

 Another allergy we commonly see in pets is environmental.
 This is medically referred to as atopic dermatitis.
-These allergies are very similar to what we, as people, experience during different seasons.
-Something in the environment, whether it is grass, pollen, dust, etc, causes your pet to become itchy after multiple exposures.
-We usually see hairless regions or redness on the paws and inguinal regions since these are the most likely areas allergens touch when your pet is walking or laying down.
-As you can imagine, these allergies are a little more difficult to conquer.
-However, if further testing beyond your primary care veterinarian is required, he or she can refer your pet to a dermatologist who is well-equipped to perform specific allergen testing.
+Something in the environment, whether it is grass, pollen, dust, etc, causes a pet to become itchy after multiple exposures.
+Hairless regions or redness on the paws and inguinal regions are most common since these are the areas allergens touch when a pet is walking or laying down.
+These allergies can be a little more difficult to conquer.
+If further testing beyond a primary care veterinarian is necessary, a dermatologist can perform additional allergen testing and make treatment recommendations.

-Some pets also develop food allergies.
-I can remember several occasions when I have had clients say, “..but he/she has been on the same food for years and hasn’t had these skin issues until now!”
-I had to explain that this is actually how a food allergy develops.
-Your pet is on the same diet for a long time and then suddenly (or so it seems!) develops an allergy to it.
-It seems counter-intuitive, but these allergies develop from repeat exposure over time as the body becomes sensitized to a certain component of the food.
+Some pets also develop food allergies after being on the same diet over time.
+These allergies develop as the body becomes sensitized from repeat exposure to a certain ingredient within the food.
 Typically the allergic component is the protein.
 Resolving a food allergy involves strict diet trials over several months.
-Recurrent ear infections can also point towards possible underlying food allergies.
+Recurrent ear infections can also be suggestive of possible underlying food allergies.

 As always, if you notice changes to your pet’s skin or coat, it is best to schedule a veterinary visit to get to the bottom of it!